Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Lyapnov analysis for NAG and FISTA

 \begin{itemize} \item[(\textbf{1})]

-\textbf{Construction of mixed energy} Recall the iterative relation~\eqref{eqn: nag-phase-iteration-new}.
-In the context of convergence analysis, it is not the iterative point $x_k$ itself that matters, but rather its difference from the optimal solution, $x_k - x^{\star}$.
-To account for this, we introduce a term $-rx^{\star}$ to both sides of the gradient iterative relation~\eqref{eqn: nag-phase-iteration-new}, yielding:
+\textbf{Construction of the mixed energy} Recall the new mixed sequence $\mathbf{S}_k$ defined in~\eqref{eqn: mix-new}.
+In convergence analysis, the quantity of interest is not the iterate $x_k$ itself, but its difference from the optimal solution $x_k - x^{\star}$.
+To incorporate this, we introduce the term $-rx^{\star}$ to $\mathbf{S}_k$ and $\mathbf{S}_{k+1}$ in the iterative difference~\eqref{eqn: nag-iv-iter-new}, resulting in:

 This relation naturally leads to the mixed energy, which is given by: